ViliLipo/cuteGpuMonitor/README.md

 # cuteGpuMonitor
-## Linux Nvidia GPU monitoring widget
+This is a Linux Nvidia GPU monitoring widget.
-This is a Gpu monitor widget For Linux Nvidia proprietary drivers.
+Needs Nvidia proprietary binary drivers to work.
 Made using PySide2 and py3nvml.